Jor Kore Bhalobasha Hoy Na

 Jor Kore Bhalobasha Hoy Na is a 2013 Bangladeshi action thriller film.
-The film directed by Shahadat Hossain Liton and produced by Abdul Mabud Kawser under the banner of Tushar Kotha Chitra.
-It feature Shakib Khan, Sahara and Ayesha Salma Mukti in lead roles.
+The film was directed by Shahadat Hossain Liton and produced by Abdul Mabud Kawser under the banner of Tushar Kotha Chitra.
+It featured Shakib Khan, Sahara and Ayesha Salma Mukti in lead roles.
 Misha Sawdagor, Sadek Bachchu, Ali Raj and others also played important roles in the film.
-It is the first digital film starring by Shakib Khan.
-It was remake of 2002 Hindi film Tumko Na Bhool Paayenge starring by Salman Khan and Sushmita Sen.
+It was the first digital film starring by Shakib Khan.
+It was a remake of 2002 Hindi film Tumko Na Bhool Paayenge.

 Story

 Saniyat Ahmed Robi (Shakib Khan) is the only son of retired Major Mansur Ali Khan and Kajal (Sahara) is the daughter of retired Police Commissioner Ashraf Chowdhury.
 The duo love each other.
-When the two families become acquainted, they also accept this love.
-They agree to their marriage.
-But a group of terrorists carried out a surprise attack on the wedding ceremony.
+When the two families become acquainted, they also accept this love and agree to their marriage.
+But a group of terrorists carries out a surprise attack on the wedding ceremony.